geirmarius/bifrost-i18n/README.md

 #### Notes on setup:

 - When specifying languages, use a [BCP 47 language tag](https://www.w3.org/International/articles/language-tags/).
+- Spaces between dividers in the plural key is optional.
 - `language` is only used to translate numbers and other non dictionary translations.
 - `dictionaries` determines the order in which Bifrost should look for strings.
 In the example above, it would first look in the Norwegian dictionary, then the English one.
 If none are found, it'll return an empty string.